nabilatajrin/linear-algebra-for-machine-learning-projects/README.md

 # calculus-for-machine-learning-projects
-This repository contains projects of linear algebra.
+This repository contains some projects of linear algebra.
 The links are given below:

 ### Fitting the distribution of heights data
 In this worksheet we will implement the steepest descent algorithm on the least squares fitting problem for modelling the distribution of heights in a population with a Gaussian.